interledger/rfcs/0012-ledger-web-api/0012-ledger-web-api.md

 ## Requirements

-In order for ledgers to connect seamlessly with any of the ILP plugins `ilp-plugin-<ledgerID>`, the ledger needs to provide:
+In order for ledgers to integrate seamlessly with connectors the ledger needs to provide:
-- a RESTful HTTP API with endpoints to `transfer` (or `transaction`, `asset`) objects
+- a RESTful HTTP API with endpoints to initiate `transfers` and submit `fulfillments`
-- PUSH notifications to register changes in the ledger objects, albeit using websockets, long-polling (EPOLL), or server-sent events.
+- PUSH notifications to notify connectors of changes in the ledger objects and incoming transfers or fulfillments.
+This could be through websockets, long-polling (EPOLL), or server-sent events.

 TODO: define types (uuid, base58, base64, URI, ...)